 Despite the financial cuts already suffered, the College has managed the reduction in funding with a combination of natural wastage and staff leaving and not being replaced in full.
 As Linear A levels become embedded with the funding per student rather than by course, further work will be undertaken to manage staffing, entitlement and tutorial to deliver small surpluses and remain solvent.
+In July 2017, the first tranche of linear A levels were completed and results have experienced a small drop from July 2016 which were our best ever results.
+High grades have broadly held however despite the major change in the assessment process with outcomes dependant solely on a terminal exam.
+This is very encouraging and places the college on a solid grounding to maintain its excellent reputation.

-Following the OfSTED inspection in September 2013 and the outcome of "Good", we will continue with our quality and pastoral program to ensure that College continues to provide the best opportunities for our students and staff.
+Following the OfSTED inspection in January 2017 we received confirmation of the previous assessment of "Good".
+There were many positive comments about our care for students and student outcomes.
+We will continue with our quality and pastoral program to ensure that the College continues to provide the best opportunities for our students and staff and address the small number of areas which were highlighted as needing some attention.

-Greater Manchester has been in the first wave of Area Review and the process has now been completed.
-The outcome was that all Catholic Sixth Forms will remain as stand-alone institutions whilst working together as a "Catholic Collegiate" to investigate any curriculum efficiencies and savings in costs.
-Catholic colleges are not able to academise due to their legal status but the Catholic Education Service are in negotiation with the DfE and we will consider this option when it becomes available to us.
+Greater Manchester was in the first wave of Area Review.
+The outcome was that all Catholic Sixth Forms would remain as stand-alone institutions.
+Catholic colleges are still not able to academise due to their legal status but the Catholic Education Service are in negotiation with the DfE and we will consider this option when it becomes available to us.

-The college has completed a two year plan and based on the new method of calculation of financial health, the college is assessed as "Good" for the duration of the plan.
-The outcome is affected by our outstanding borrowings.
-However around £1.6m of the total loan of £3.6m is repayable without penalty and should college decide to reduce this balance our financial health would be "Outstanding".
+The College has completed a two year plan and based on the new method of calculation of financial health, the College is assessed as "Good" for the duration of the plan.
+The financial health measure is negatively affected by our level of borrowings.
+However around £1.5m of the total loan of £3.4m is repayable without penalty and should college decide to reduce this balance our financial health would obviously improve further.
 Presently we place this balance on deposit and earn sufficient interest to cover any financing costs.

-College has undertaken a restructuring exercise in July 2016.
-This has allowed us to reorganise quality and pastoral teams and reduce some senior staff positions.
+College continues to reorganise quality and pastoral teams and senior staff positions.
 We continue to reduce most student's program of study from four to three subjects which should also generate some further efficiencies.
 Again these will hopefully be managed by natural wastage and staff asking for part time contracts.
 We anticipate that surpluses will be maintained in the coming years and our cash balances remain healthy so it is appropriate that we use the going concern method of accounting in the preparation of these accounts.